 Ready to get started using #ScannableTech?
 Or simply looking for ways to take this work to the next level?
 Well here are a few ways to use QR codes this year!

 You can curate (handpick) resources by locating the best websites, videos and audio clips for your students.
 Once you’ve chosen your favorite online spots for students to visit connecting those links to a QR code is a quick way to get your curated resources into the hands of kids.
 Follow these steps to curate resources with QR codes.

 You can connect resources to QR codes for parents to interact with too.
 Maybe this is information you want them to read before you start a new unit with their children.
-Maybe this is a video you want them to watch with their children to get ready for an upcoming literature study.
+Maybe this is a video you want them to watch with their children.
+For example, something to get ready for an upcoming literature study.
 QR codes can connect parents to any type of content posted online.

 You can even take a student creation, like a project made with Adobe Spark Page or Spark Video and connect the link to a QR code.
 This is a great strategy to share digital creations in flat spaces like a bulletin board or school exhibit.

 A Google Form can connect to a QR code.
 This way students can scan the QR code with an app like i-nigma on their mobile device and they’ll be taken directly to the Google Form.
 Here a few steps to follow to connect a Google Form to a scannable QR code.

 10 Things You Need to Know About #ScannableTech

 Enter your email below and the poster will arrive in your inbox :)

 I can't wait for you to join me on this EdTech journey!